-Contacting College PoliceThe College Police Department can be contacted via phone, in-person during operating hours, or with the MyPD app.
+Contacting College PoliceThe College Police Department can be contacted via phone or in-person during operating hours.

 The College Police Department encourages the prompt reporting of all crimes by victims or others with knowledge of crimes or criminal behavior, disturbances, and circumstances that involve violence, the threat of violence, medical or mental health distress or other emergencies.
 Timely and accurate reporting is essential to ensure prompt enforcement action, investigative follow-up, effective response to emergencies, quick initiation of Timely Warning Notices, and ensure annual crime statistics are accurately reported.
 Reporting parties should strive to provide clear and accurate information to ensure an immediate and proper response.